shijianjs/siyuan-plugin-markmap-view/README.md

 [中文版](./README_zh_CN.md)

 ## Operations
 - Install the plugin
 - An icon will appear in the top right toolbar
+- Open a document
-- Click the icon to open the markmap view
+- Click the icon to pop up the markmap view
+    - Or use the shortcut key `Ctrl + Alt + M`

 ## Credits